rackspace-cookbooks/rackspace_postgresql/README.md

 Requires a C compiler and development headers in order to build the `pg` RubyGem to provide Ruby bindings in the `ruby` recipe.

-Opscode's `build-essential` cookbook provides this functionality on Debian, Ubuntu, and EL6-family.
+Rackspace's `rackspace_build_essential` cookbook provides this functionality on Debian, Ubuntu, and EL6-family.

-While not required, Opscode's `database` cookbook contains resources and providers that can interact with a PostgreSQL database.
+While not required, Rackspace's `rackspace_database` cookbook contains resources and providers that can interact with a PostgreSQL database.
 This cookbook is a dependency of database.